khperez/eudyptula-challenge/task02/README.md

 #### Tasks
 - [x] Download Linus's source
-- [x] Build and boot on VirtualBox
+- [x] Build and boot on VirtualBox VM
 - [ ] Build and boot on RaspberryPi (?)